bidisha1993/starter-academic/content/authors/admin/_index.md

 ---
 # Display name
-title: Nelson Bighetti
+title: Bidisha Das

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role: Professor of Artificial Intelligence
+role: Machine Learning Data Associate

 # Organizations/Affiliations
 organizations:
-- name: Stanford University
+- name: Amazon
   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: to be filled.
+Why is this not changing?

 interests:
-- Artificial Intelligence
+- Machine Learning
-- Computational Linguistics
+- Data Analytics
-- Information Retrieval
+- Tableau

 education:
   courses: